Ethnic Studies ,Minor

 The minor program in ethnic studies explores the changing political, social, economic and cultural realities of racial, ethnic and Indigenous communities in the United States and the Americas.

-The coursework combines topics in the humanities, arts and social sciences, and instruction is given on methods to critically analyze racial, ethnic, gender and sexual identities; transnational movements; and diverse forms of cultural, literary and political expression.
+The coursework combines topics in the humanities, arts and social sciences, and you receive instruction on methods to critically analyze racial, ethnic, gender and sexual identities; transnational movements; and diverse forms of cultural, literary and political expression.

 - College/school: